 For conference planners, virtual events provide increased security by removing people who might try to cause harm from the event.
 Virtual Events come with some disadvantages though such as lack in interaction between attendees and presenters which can be problematic if one party attends virtually while another does not.
 There’s also a higher risk of technical difficulties and Virtual presenters need to be prepared with back up plans set in place should anything happen.
 Virtual Events are a great way for those who cannot physically attend an event because it’s too far away or they have other reasons not to, can still participate remotely!

-If you feel like you still have questions, and want to make sure you put on the best event possible, consider using a virtual event consultant.
+If you feel like you still have questions, and want to make sure you put on the best event possible, consider scheduling a virtual event intensive.